How to Decorate a Little Girl’s Room with Thrifted Vintage Finds

 God’s world is full of beautiful colors!

 Often, colors impact us- whether we are aware of their influence or not.
 Colors add variety and visual appeal to our environment, and they even influence the way that we feel.
-In an interior space or a home, the ambiance is often created with the help of color, bold or subtle-the influence is there.
+In an interior space or a home, the ambiance is often created through the use of color.
+Bold or subtle-the influence is there.

 When I was a high school home economics teacher, I really enjoyed teaching a unit on interior design.
 I always found it fascinating to see all the different styles and creations the students were able to envisage.